Zh-Shuai/NJDTPP/README.md

 # Neural Jump-Diffusion Temporal Point Processes
 The implementation of our ICML-2024 (Spotlight) paper ["Neural Jump-Diffusion Temporal Point Processes"](https://openreview.net/forum?id=d1P6GtRzuV).

+## Updates
+**Updates** (July 18, 2025)

+**1. Improved Training Speed:** The training process now performs computations only on valid positions within padded sequences, eliminating unnecessary calculations for padding tokens.
+This optimization effectively reduces computational overhead, especially for datasets with large variations in sequence length.

+**2. Improved Inference Speed:** Inference has been optimized to handle batch predictions at once, rather than processing one sequence at a time, resulting in significantly faster inference times.

+**3. Upper Limit Estimation for Integral:** The upper limit ($\infty$) of the integral in Eq.(21) of our paper has been truncated using training data instead of test data.
+This change ensures a more reasonable approach.

 ## Dataset
 The real-world datasets are from ["EasyTPP"](https://github.com/ant-research/EasyTemporalPointProcess) and ["NHP"](https://github.com/hongyuanmei/neurawkes).